ysmood/yaku/readme.md

     - **<u>param</u>**: `progress` { _Function_ }

-        If a task ends, the resolve value will be passed to this function.
+        If a task ends, the resolved value will be passed to this function.

     - **<u>return</u>**: { _Promise_ }